| Written by David Gordon

 The implementation of safety technologies also helps to improve offshore safety operations.
 For example, the inclusion of automation and real-time monitoring of operations allows personnel to respond quickly to any potential dangers that may occur.
 This allows for the rapid deployment of emergency response teams and the safe evacuation of personnel in the event of an emergency.

 Experience-based decision-making is another way to improve offshore safety.
-By taking into account the collective experience of personnel, a company can ensure that the right decisions are being made in the face of any challenging situation.
-This also helps to ensure that personnel are aware of any potential risks associated with their operations and allows them to take measures to mitigate them.
+By considering personnel's collective experience, a company can ensure that the right decisions are being made in any challenging situation.
+This also helps ensure that personnel are aware of any potential risks associated with their operations and allows them to take measures to mitigate them.

 Finally, safety audits and inspections provide a useful way to measure and evaluate the safety of offshore operations.
 These audits and inspections should be conducted regularly and should involve an independent third party or an experienced team.
 This allows for a thorough evaluation of the safety measures in place and allows for any corrective actions to be taken in a timely manner.